 Elder Abuse Attorneys in Texas

 If you or someone you know has experienced elder abuse, in any way, know that you are not alone in your struggle.
-In addition to an array of support resources, there are also elder abuse attorneys throughout the Southwest region, including New Mexico, Arizona and Texas, who specialize in handling cases connected to elder abuse or nursing home neglect.
+In addition to an array of support resources, there are also elder abuse attorneys in El Paso throughout the Southwest region, including New Mexico, Arizona and Texas, who specialize in handling cases connected to elder abuse or nursing home neglect.

 That’s where the dedicated El Paso personal injury attorneys at Ruhmann Law Firm come in.
 Our firm has built a successful history advocating on behalf of those who need it most – the victims – including those who have experienced elder abuse.
 We understand that dealing with any type of abuse can be intimidating, especially for those most vulnerable, and that’s why we are dedicated to helping you find the justice you deserve.